anvlkv/a-nvlkv-xyz/content/_index.md

 > _– Marshal McLuhan, 1964_

+### Case studies and work experience

 My expertise lies in information architecture, systems thinking, UX engineering, and development, with a foresightful strategic approach.

 Equipped with empathy, I strive to understand the problems and motivations of customers, businesses, and other entities.
 My research approach combines desk study and hands-on engagement, incorporating qualitative, quantitative, and mixed methods.

-### Case studies and work experience

-My process involves data modeling, prototyping, proof of concept, testing workflows, and researching technical feasibility.
+My further process involves data modeling, prototyping, proof of concept, testing workflows, and researching technical feasibility.
 It enables more insightful user tests, bringing to life robust and meaningful solutions.

 {% heroCard(href="/expertise/ux-design") %}